mohitsorde/jsosrm/README.md

 **outKey**
 </a>

-Besides transforming values, often need arises to transform an input key to another name.
+Besides transforming values, often the need arises to transform an input key to another name.
 For such cases, specify the new identification for input key as _outKey_ in the schema.

 ```js
 // schemas/UserSchema.js